jiangyuang/ModelPruningLibrary/README.md

 1. c++ implementation conv2d with groups > 1 and depthwise conv2d, as well as missing models in `torchvision.models`.
 2. more optimizers as in `torch.optim`.
 3. well-known pruning algorithms such as SNIP [[1]](#1).
+4. we also plan to implement tools for federated learning (e.g. well-known datasets for FL).

 Suggestions/comments are welcome!